amsynth/lv2lint/README.md

 lv2lint can optionally test your plugin URIs for existence.
 If you want that, you need to enable it at compile time (-Donline-tests=true) and link to libcurl.
-You will also need to enable it at run-time (-o).
+You will also need to enable it at run-time (-o), e.g. double-opt-in.

 lv2lint can optionally test your plugin symbol visibility and link dependencies.
 If you want that, you need to enable it at compile time (-Delf-tests=true) and